Ansh-Shahu/Ansh-Shahu/README.md

 # Hello, I'm Ansh Shahu

 I'm a developer-in-progress with a growing interest in building things that work - cleanly and efficiently.
-While i'm still exploring, I love breaking down concepts and understanding what's really happening under the hood.
+While I'm still exploring, I love breaking down concepts and understanding what's really happening under the hood.

 Whether it's writing C code that runs tight, JavaScript that runs fast, or just a script that saves me 10 clicks.